 APTT; PTT; Activated partial thromboplastin time

-A related blood test is prothrombin time (PT).
+A related blood test is prothrombin time (PT), which measures the function of a different part of the clotting system.

 A blood sample is needed.
 If you are taking any blood-thinning medicines, you will be watched for signs of bleeding.